johnrnyquist/Swashteroids/README.md

 # Swashteroids
 _An example using the Swash framework_

 [Swashteroids](https://apps.apple.com/us/app/swashteroids/id6472061502) uses the ECS framework [Swash](https://github.com/johnrnyquist/Swash) along with some SpriteKit, UIKit, and SwiftUI.
-It is small (less than 4MB), fast, continually improving, open-source, and fun!
+It is small (less than 4MB), fast, continually improving, open source, and fun!
 Get it in the App Store!

 Here's a [video](https://www.youtube.com/watch?v=gP2bKw4NAHw) of the gameplay.